blnknlights/blnknlights.github.io/htb/machines/updown/updown.md

 # Nmap done at Thu Sep 15 15:13:11 2022 -- 1 IP address (1 host up) scanned in 7.62 seconds
 ```

 Landing page shows siteisup.htb so we can start to look for subdomains of it with gobuster in the background.
 As this is running we can start playing with the site, we can use the website check to call our own box:
 ![siteisup.png](siteisup.png)

-It can call itself too
+It can call itself too:
 ![itself.png](itself.png)

 In the meantime gobuster found the dev.siteisup.htb subdomain, but it returns 403